Zoom on the Briggs & Stratton P2400 PowerSmart

 The Briggs & Stratton P2400 PowerSmart's characteristic encased inverter generator design (L20 x W12 x H17 in), provides an esthetical advantage over any ordinary, open frame product.
-The featured design follows the latest trends and is ideal for easy and recreational use.
+The generator has a contemporary design, convenient for recreationally generating power.

 The unit benefits from Briggs & Stratton’s Quiet Power Technology (QPT™), a feature designed to greatly improve its noise levels, emissions and fuel consumption.
 When the switch, located on the control panel, is turned ON, the engine speed increases as electrical loads are connected, and decreases as electrical loads are removed.